 Almost since its inception, opponents of cryptocurrency have made various attempts to undermine its potential and legitimacy.
 Top commodities gurus have written cryptocurrency off as a market for criminals and millennials.
-Leading news outlets almost exclusively focus on cryptocurrency-related cybercrime and fraud, with headlines mostly focused on how many billions in cryptocurrency end up in the hands of thieves and hackers.
+Leading news outlets almost exclusively focus on cryptocurrency-related crime and fraud, with headlines mostly focused on how many billions in cryptocurrency end up in the hands of thieves and hackers.

 The U.S. Drug Enforcement Administration (DEA) recently confirmed that criminal activity in cryptocurrency has decreased dramatically over the past five years.
 In fact, it has dropped by a whopping 80 percent since 2013.

 Make no mistake, this confirmation is a huge deal.
 It suggests that the cryptocurrency industry is increasingly and reliably self-regulating, and that law enforcers are getting increasingly sophisticated in their investigative ability — all of this is great news for the industry.

 Let’s take a closer look at the DEA’s findings to determine what exactly they portend for the industry.

 The big money quote comes from DEA Special Agent Lilita Infante:

 “The volume has grown tremendously, the amount of transactions and the dollar value has grown tremendously over the years in criminal activity, but the ratio has decreased.”